shaneholloman/mono/README.md

 - GitHub Actions workflow runs lint and typecheck on pushes and PRs to `main`.
 - File: `.github/workflows/ci.yml`

+## Dependency Updates

+- Automated by Renovate using `renovate.json` at repo root.
+- Enable the Renovate GitHub App on this repo (or org).
+- Renovate opens PRs; existing CI runs on them.
+Minor/patch devDependencies may auto‑merge if checks pass.

 ## Linting

 - ESLint 9 flat config is used per package: